junxit/us-congress-code/title-07/chapter-1/sec-6c.md

 ### References in Text

 Section 2 of the STOCK Act, referred to in subsec. (a)(3), is section 2 of Pub.
-L. 112–105, which is set out as a note under section 101 of the Ethics in Government Act of 1978, Pub.
-L. 95–521, in the Appendix to Title 5, Government Organization and Employees.
+L. 112–105, which is set out as a note under section 13101 of Title 5, Government Organization and Employees.

 ### Amendments